 The cloud data warehouse has already helped all kinds of businesses — from e-commerce to health care — unearth insights from their growing data sets.
 It’s also made it possible for businesses to exploit their data for new purposes, such as business intelligence and data science.
-Cloud data warehouses have made it easier than ever to analyze your company’s data and turn information into actionable insights to help you make better decisions and grow your enterprise.
+Cloud data warehouses have made it easier to analyze your company’s data and turn it into actionable insights to help you make better decisions and grow your enterprise.

 The Big Tech Takeover

 Columnar databases such as AWS Redshift and Google BigQuery represent a breakthrough in the way we access information — they promise to enhance the performance and scalability of regular, row-based databases tenfold.
 As these databases gain even more popularity amongst enterprises and businesses, they will undoubtedly bury their competition, such as Oracle Data Warehouse and Microsoft Azure.

 For some time, businesses had been concerned about the security of public clouds.
 One significant risk was that cloud computing could make information vulnerable to hackers.
 However, as public clouds have matured and evolved, those issues have been addressed; today, businesses looking for a secure place to store their data can find it on a public cloud with high levels of encryption and heavy security protocols.

 The Rise of Artificial Intelligence (AI)